mmastrac/blaze/crates/ssu/SSU.md

 - To send a literal `0x11` (XON) to a session, send `0x14` `Q`.
 - To send a literal `0x13` (XOFF) to a session, send `0x14` `S`.
 - To send a literal `0x14` (DC4) to a session, send `0x14` `T`.

+The VT420 will not interpret any other DC4-prefixed ASCII uppercase letters as control characters, and they must be sent raw.

 ---